YourTechBud/ytb-practical-guide/monitoring-microservices-docker/README.md

 - [HA Proxy](https://www.haproxy.com/) as a reverse proxy.
 - [cAdvisor](https://github.com/google/cadvisor) to collect container runtime metrics.

+> Here's a link to the YouTube video explaining this setup in greater detail - [https://youtu.be/jUhacrwEwDk](https://youtu.be/jUhacrwEwDk)

 ## Prerequisites

 - You'll need to have [Docker](https://docs.docker.com/engine/install/) installed.
 This project uses `docker-compose` to bring the backend components up.